-His professional life had lead him to move from Poland, through Portugal and Spain into the United Kingdom.
-He has been given an opportunity to play in almost all European countries and as far afield as the USA, Argentina and Chile - in over 200 venues including Wien Konzerthaus, Madrid Auditorio Nacional, London Royal Albert Hall, Berlin Konzerthaus, Amsterdam Concertgebouw, Buenos Aires Teatro Colon.
+His professional life had lead him to move from Poland, through Portugal, Spain and Denmark into the United Kingdom.
+He has been given an opportunity to play in almost all European countries and as far afield as the USA, Argentina, Chile and China - in over 300 venues including Wien Konzerthaus, Madrid Auditorio Nacional, London Royal Albert Hall, Berlin Konzerthaus, Amsterdam Concertgebouw, Buenos Aires Teatro Colon, Beijing National Centre for the Performing Arts.
 He has played under the baton of such great conductors as Rudolf Barshai, Semyon Bychkov, Christoph von Dohnányi, Sir Mark Elder, Charles Dutoit, Richard Hickox, Witold Lutosławski, Yehudi Menuhin, Tadaaki Otaka, Krzysztof Penderecki, Vassily Sinaisky, Walter Weller.

 "enthusiastically applauded by the audience"

 Diario ABC, Madrid 31.05.1997